knackwurstking/picow-led-microcontroller/README.md

-# PicoW LED Microcontroller
+# PicoW LED Micro Controller

-@todo: link "./NOTE.md" file (socket communication info)
+@todo: link "./NOTE.md" file (socket communication info)\
 @todo: how to prepare the picow device and install all the shit (notes on thonny "ide" and "rshell")